coderamen666/srd-v3.5-md/spells/spells-m-o.md

 hours (if not cast).

-*Material Component:* A piece of string, and ink consisting of squid secretion with black dragon's blood.
+*Material Component:* A piece of string, and ink consisting of squid secretion with black dragon’s blood.

 *Focus:* An ivory plaque of at least 50 gp value.